anthonyzorilla/tsr/wp-content/plugins/advanced-page-visit-counter/README.txt

 This plugin will count the total visits of your website or ecommerce store.

 == Description ==
-Page visit counter used for frontend side post, custom post types and pages visits counts.
-After activating the plugin you have to follow very simple steps to configure the plugin.
-[Advanced Page Visit Counter](https://pagevisitcounter.com/) Subscribe now to get early discount on PRO version releasing soon.
+Advanced Page visit counter used for frontend side post, custom post types, and page visit count.

-There are various options to show visits counter on the frontend of the website, like, Bottom of the content, Above the content, Or you can generate shortcode from the backend and use it anywhere on the page or posts.

 This plugin has advanced configuration and parameters you can configure from the backend.

-Request New Featured by visiting this link [Advanced Page Visit Counter](https://pagevisitcounter.com/), Fill the form and request for new features, We will try to do out best to make you happy.
+Request a New Feature by visiting this link [Advanced Page Visit Counter](https://pagevisitcounter.com/), Fill the form and request for new features, We will try to do out best to make you happy.

 > awesome! thank you so much for the quick response, i really appreciate that. i really do love this plugin, you’ve done a great job. 🙂